modante/LooPyStation/README.md

   - **Mute/Solo Button:**
     - When Pressed: Mute selected Track.
 Press again to UnMute (Looper Mode)
     - When Held: Solo selected Track.
 Hold again to UnSolo (Looper Mode)
-  - **Undo/Clear Button:**
+  - **Stop/Clear Button:**
-    - When Pressed: If playing, Undo selected Track.
-If recording: Stops recording and reset Track
+    - When Pressed: Stops recording and reset Track
     - When Held: Clear selected Track, even if it is Recording.
 If track 0 is selected, Erase and Reset all the Tracks of the Looper  (Looper Mode)
   - **Prev Button:**
     - When Pressed: Jumps to the prev track (Looper Mode) / Decrease 1 preset number (Looper Mode)